URL-Decode

 Result

-The digital representation of the images is the majority done by using the RGB Color Model.
+The majority of the images are digitally represented using the RGB Color Model.
 That color model is used when you need to display the object, but it does not require physical printing.

-In the RGB Color Model, the R represents the Red, G represents the Green, and B represents the Blue.
-These are the primary colors of light, and all the other colors are developed by combining these colors at different intensities (0 to 255).
+In the RGB Color Model, R represents Red, G represents Green, and B represents Blue.
+These are the primary colors of light, and all the other colors are developed by combining them at different intensities (0 to 255).

-That color model is an additive color model, which means that the more you add, the more it gets closer to white.
-That is why, when R = 0, G = 0, and B = 0, then it creates black and when R = 255, G = 255, and B = 255, then it creates white.
+That color model is an additive color model, which means that the more you add, the closer it gets to white.
+That is why when R = 0, G = 0, and B = 0, it creates black; when R = 255, G = 255, and B = 255, it creates white.

-But the problem with that color model is that if you have to create some complex color.
-You will get confused about Red, Green, and Blue's intensity required to generate the needed color.
+But the problem with that color model is that if you have to create a complex color, you will get confused about the intensity of red, Green, and Blue required to generate the needed color.
 And what if you need to make it brighter or a little more white?

-That color model is used in monitors, television screens, cameras, and digital cameras to display the images.
+That color model is used to display images on monitors, television screens, cameras, and digital cameras.

 What is the Pantone Matching System (PMS)?

 Every year, in the early days of December, Pantone announces the color of the year.
-If you are related to the person who works with the color, that is the most exciting movement.
+That is the most exciting movement if you are related to the person who works with the color.

-The Pantone Matching System (PMS) is the essential color matching system in the world.
-PMS is considered a standard in the color world.
-That color matching system was developed in 1963 to solve the problem related to the matching of complex shades in the printing industry.
-Soon after its development, that system became essential.
-The easiest way to communicate the printing industry's colors and help marketers, designers, creators, and brands work together to create an intense color appearance.
+The Pantone Matching System (PMS) is the essential color-matching system worldwide and is considered a standard in the color world.
+It was developed in 1963 to solve the problem of matching complex shades in the printing industry.
+Soon after its development, the system became essential.
+The easiest way to communicate the printing industry's colors is to help marketers, designers, creators, and brands work together to create an intense color appearance.

 That system is highly adopted when you want color accuracy.
 The companies are highly adapted for their logo printing, so there is zero chance of color inaccuracy.

 That system consists of 1087 solid colors.
-In Pantone, the majority of colors are represented by three or four digits numbers followed by C (coated), U (uncoated), and M (matte).
-These variations help the designer check how the color looks or displays on these different kinds of papers?
+In Pantone, the majority of colors are represented by three- or four-digit numbers, followed by C (coated), U (uncoated), and M (matte).
+These variations help the designer check how the color looks or displays on these different kinds of papers.

 RGB Color Model vs. Pantone Matching System (PMS)

-Pantone Matching System (PMS) is the color matching system and is highly adopted by the printing industries to be zero color inaccuracy.
-The companies, marketers, and designers highly prefer that system because you do not want a few color mistakes in logo designing and printing.
-People can reference the Pantone color code to make sure that the color matches without any ambiguity.
+The Pantone Matching System (PMS) is a color-matching system widely adopted by the printing industries to eliminate color inaccuracy.
+Companies, marketers, and designers prefer that system because they do not want a few color mistakes in logo design and printing.
+People can reference the Pantone color code to ensure that the colors match without any ambiguity.

 RGB to PMS conversion

-RGB to PMS conversion is highly essential, especially when you want your designed logo in printed form.
-Because, if your theme color is red, how come the person knows how precisely that red color means, how much dark it should be?
+RGB to PMS conversion is essential, especially when you want your logo designed in printed form.
+If your theme color is red, how will the person know how precisely that red color means and how dark it should be?
 To avoid that ambiguity, the RGB to PMS conversion is essential.

-How to convert the RGB color value to Pantone by using an online RGB to Pantone converter?
+How do you convert the RGB color value to Pantone by using an online RGB-to-Pantone converter?

 For converting the RGB color value to Pantone, perform the following steps.